prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-execution-node.md

       </TabItem>
     </Tabs>
     <p>See Nethermind's <a href='https://docs.nethermind.io/nethermind/ethereum-client/configuration'>command-line options</a> for parameter definitions.</p>
-    <p>Your Nethermind execution node will begin syncing.
+    <p class='hidden-in-jwt-guide'>Your Nethermind execution node will begin syncing.
 This can take a long time - from hours to days.
 You can <a href='https://docs.nethermind.io/nethermind/ethereum-client/monitoring-node-health'>check your Nethermind execution node's sync status</a> by navigating to <a href='http://localhost:8545/healthchecks-ui'><code>http://localhost:8545/healthchecks-ui</code></a> or by running the following command from a separate terminal window:</p>

 ```
 curl localhost:8545/health